bewillcott/bewsoftware-mdj-cli/src/main/resources/docs/jar/README.txt

 ========================================================================

-This archive ('jar' file) was created by MDj CLI.
+This archive ('jar' file) was created by BEWSoftware MDj CLI.
 A program that processes markdown files into static html files.
 Along with those files, there is a stand-alone http server included in this archive.